 The town's castle was demolished by the Victorians to make way for a railway station.
 Trains now enter the town across the magnificent Berwick Viaduct, which continues across the river to form one of three fine bridges that span the mouth of the Tweed.

-Run by English Heritage, the 18th century Georgian Barracks provide an informative journey into our military past.
+Run by English Heritage, the 18th-c Georgian Barracks provides an informative journey into our military past.
 Contains displays of British Infantry History and also houses the town museum and art gallery.

 Opening times: Apr~Sep, daily 10-5; Nov~Mar daily 10-4; Admission Charge